 Aggregating Assets, Liabilities, and Equity

-- The parent’s investment in subsidiaries is eliminated and replaced with the underlying net assets plus any goodwill arising on acquisition.
+Combine assets, liabilities, equity, revenues, and expenses across all entities line by line.
+The parent’s investment in subsidiaries is eliminated and replaced with the underlying net assets plus goodwill.

-Produce a Statement of financial position (balance sheet), Statement of profit or loss and other comprehensive income, Statement of changes in equity, Statement of cash flows, and notes (including significant accounting policies and required disclosures).
+Produce a statement of financial position, statement of profit or loss and OCI, statement of changes in equity, statement of cash flows, and notes with accounting policies and disclosures.

 Goodwill and Investment Elimination

-Operational note: Xero does not calculate or track goodwill – post this adjustment in your consolidation layer.
+Under IFRS, test goodwill annually for impairment under IAS 36.
+Under FRS 102, goodwill is generally amortised over its useful economic life.
+Xero does not track goodwill – post this adjustment in your consolidation layer.

 Preparing Consolidated Income Statement